 ELECTIVE MODULE 4 (Learner responds to one (1) topic only) FOCUS REQUIREMENTS MINIMUM RECOMMENDED WORD COUNT Module 4 Electives One (1) of: The requirement for ALL elective topics will be one (1) major assessment task in the form of a report/ research assignment.
 The report/ research assignment must be presented in written form.
 4A: Social Stratification 4A: Investigate and report on one (1) contemporary example of inequality by drawing upon one (1) of the core theories.
-Documentation of investigation will not exceed 800 words. sub-headings may be used bullet points, diagrams, tables, Major assessment task: ^{OR} 4B: Sociology of Gender 4B: Investigate and report on one (1) aspect of gender role or identity. graphs and charts may be used statistical analysis, where appropriate, is expected definition of terms maybe included in the word count appendices will not be used in the word count.
-600 - 800 words.
-Learners respond to ONE topic only OR 4C: Family 4C: Investigate and report on one (1) contemporary aspect of family.
+Documentation of investigation will not exceed 800 words. sub-headings may be used bullet points, diagrams, tables, graphs and sharts may be Major assessment task: 600 - 800 words.
+Learners respond to ONE AB: Sociology of Gender 4B: Investigate and report on one (1) aspect of gender role or identity. graphs and charts may be used • statistical analysis, where appropriate, is expected • definition of terms maybe included in the word count • appendices will not be used in the word count.
+OR 4C: Family 4C: Investigate and report on one (1) contemporary aspect of family.
 Appropriate referencing must be used.
-See TASC's Authenticity and Academic Integrity: A Guide .
+See TASC's Authenticity and Academic Integrity: A Guide.